mt-sre/managed-tenants-cli/README.md

 ## Release

-Edit the VERSION file and change the new version.
+Update the VERSION file and change the new version.
 Submit a pull request to master.
-When it is merged, create a tag and push it to app-sre/sretoolbox.

-This will trigger a CI job that will publish the package on pypi.
+When it is merged, a CI job will be triggered that will publish the package on PyPI.

 ## License